joshuacox/mkrsnapshot/README.md

 So I adapted some old shell scripts into a docker container with a shellscript that reads a CSV inventory file and does a simple rsnapshot based backup.

+## NOTE

+It is best to setup a 'backup' user, and give it permissions to read the data you want backed up, make sure it has a clean .bashrc or anything else that might run upon login

 ### Usage

 ```